turingschool/backend-curriculum-site/module3/lessons/performance_dojo.md

 ### Decreasing response times
 * When your response times are lower you need fewer servers to handle the same amount of requests.
 * This is cheaper and avoids the architectural complexity of managing multiple servers.
-* Common techniques for decreasing response time
+* Common techniques for decreasing response time include optimizing database queries and caching.

 ### Decreasing response times through database query optimization